-Well guys, Apple has finally released a new iPhone that is actually affordable.
-The iPhone SE came out a few months ago and retails for $399.99.
-To put that number in context, the basic iPhone 11 retails for $699.99, a whopping $300 more than what you would pay for an iPhone SE.
-You would assume that the iPhone SE would feel $300 less valuable than the iPhone 11, but the two phones are more comparable than you'd think.
+Well guys, Apple finally has an iPhone that is actually affordable.
+The iPhone SE retails for $429.99.
+To put that number in context, the basic iPhone 14 retails for $799.99, a whopping $300 more than what you would pay for an iPhone SE.
+You would assume that the iPhone SE would feel $300 less valuable than the iPhone 14, but the two phones are more comparable than you'd think.

 Check out our in-depth iPhone SE review if you want more details on this awesomely cheap smartphone.